jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 20

--in powershell type ssh(this example ssh linuser@10.0.0.5)
+-  In powershell type ssh(this example ssh linuser@10.0.0.5)

--click yes to continue, then it will ask for the password of vm2(there will be no visual so type slow and accurate)
+-  Click yes to continue, then it will ask for the password of vm2(there will be no visual so type slow and accurate)
 </p>
 <br />